oktagonia/oktagonia.github.io/docs/blog/lanlifshitz_1/notes.md

 These are my notes for chapter 1 of the mechanics volume of Landau and Lifshitz.
 I hope to be able to explain what I've learned and to alleviate some of the confusion I've had with the chapter.
 I don't recommend reading this if you intend to follow the book.
-The charm of lanlifshitz so far has been its high expectations from the reader; it expects you to pull out pencil and paper and try to figure out what's being said.
-My intention is to predigest the material as much as possible to reinforce *my own* understanding so the charms of the book are completely lost in these notes.
+The charm of Lanlifshitz so far has been its high expectations from the reader; it expects you to pull out pencil and paper and try to figure out what's being said.
+My intention is to pre-digest the material as much as possible to reinforce *my own* understanding so the charms of the book are completely lost in these notes.